 In many cases, acute back or neck pain may simply improve with some rest.
 Over-the-counter medicines such as acetaminophen or ibuprofen may also help with the discomfort.
 Try to move gently during this period, so that you won't become stiff and lose mobility.

 If you have chronic pain of your back and neck, try several remedies before considering surgery.
 These include:

 - Hot or cold packs as advised by your healthcare provider

-- Certain exercises to strengthen muscles and ease pain, such as stretching and flexing.
+- Certain exercises to strengthen back and belly muscles and ease pain, such as stretching and flexing.
 Your healthcare provider can show you these exercises.
 Physical therapy can also help you find the correct exercises.

 - Shots (injections) for pain relief in the area

 - Nerve block.
 This eases pain signals from the affected nerve.

 - Osteopathic manipulation

 Acute back pain usually gets better without special treatment.
 Using acetaminophen or ibuprofen as directed will decrease pain and help you rest.
 Surgery and special exercises are generally not used with acute pain.

 For severe, disabling, or chronic back and neck pain, rehabilitation programs can be designed to meet your needs.
 The type of program will depend on the cause and the type and severity of your pain, injury, or disease.
 Your active involvement is key to the success of rehab programs.